 - The woodlands have been graded as A & SNW (Ancient & Semi Natural Woodlands) We have a responsibility to manage, which we do by looking after the trees that are there, and by planting more.

 - In April 2008 we were so pleased, and grateful to welcome 3 knowledgeable volunteers from the RSPB Volunteer and Farmer Alliance, to help us begin a valuable Bird Survey.
 The results which were finalised in September 2008 showed us that we have many species of birds on the farm, including some of High Conservation concern, including Song Thrush , Yellow Hammer and Willow Tit.
 We now need to ensure we increase these species as well as continue to encourage more.

-- In September 2008 Terry Laybourne, a celebrity North East chef from Jesmond Dene House Newcastle upon Tyne, opened Tiptoe Farm as a LEAF Demonstration Farm.
+- In September 2008 Terry Laybourne, a celebrity North East chef from 21 Hospitality Group, Newcastle upon Tyne, opened Tiptoe Farm as a LEAF Demonstration Farm.
 We are now able to host official visits, helping people to learn and understand farming methods and the way we look after the land.
 LEAF has helped us to structure the visits, and produce literature.
-Info on some of the last visits click here, or here!
+Inforamtion on some of the last visits click here.

-- Plans for 2009 / 2010 We plan to spend our time consolidating on the work done so far and maintain what we have developed.
-We encourage groups (of up to 25) to visit , although we are limited to only four visits a year, so you need to plan ahead if you would like to visit!
+- Plans for 2009 / 2010 We spent our time consolidating on the work done so far and maintain what we have developed.
+We encourage groups (of up to 25) to visit , although we are limited to only four visits a year, so you need to plan ahead if you would like to visit.

-- Plans for 2012/ 2013 We have begun work on a dedicated Education Room for the LEAF visits, and we hope to begin to use this in early 2013.
+- 2012/ 2013 We have begun work on a dedicated Office space and Education Room for the LEAF visits, and we hope to begin to use this in early 2013.

 Six metre strips in field Rowan Berries in Hedgerow